Water Testing and

 - NJDCA Contractor #00758-E

-- Lead Assessments NJ Rental Properties
+Lead Assessments for NJ Rental Properties

 - Rental properties subject to the new law must be inspected upon tenant turnover or within two years if there is no tenant turnover (no later than July 22, 2024)